 Phase 2: Technical Exams

-Immediately after completing the professional practice exams, take Programming and Analysis (PA) as the first technical exam – study hard, take once and then move onto:
+Immediately after completing the professional practice exams, take Programming and Analysis (PA) as the first technical exam.
+Study hard, take it once, and then move onto:

 - Project Planning and Design (PPD)